A message from Lina Podles, Director of the Hoboken Public Library:

 The public computers are on the second floor.
 The programming rooms remain closed as we are using those for quarantine processing.

 We’ll be open 10 am to 8 pm Monday through Thursday, and 10 am until 5 pm on Friday and Saturday.
 Our “Grab & Go” service will be open the same hours.
-The Teen Room on the third floor will close at 6 pm Monday through Thursday.
+The Teen Room on the third floor will be open 2 pm to 6 pm Monday through Saturday.

 Because we want to ensure everyone can use the Library, we are asking you to limit your visit to one hour; this enable your neighbors and friends to use the Library, too.
 The children’s room visit is limited to 30 minutes.